lokitparas/payment_mcp/README.md

 # Shopping Assistant with LLM

 A modern online merchant website with a chatbot powered by GPT-4 that helps as a shopping assistant.
-The application uses a microservice architecture with MCP (Message Channel Provider) servers for shopping and payment functionality.
+The application uses a MCP servers for shopping and payment functionality.

 ## Architecture